otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

         can you tell?

 Congrats, you just finished our tutorial for denovo RAD-Seq.
 If you have plenty of times, you could try different parameters for populations or familiarise yourself with the idea of a reference based approach: [ref_map.pl](http://catchenlab.life.illinois.edu/stacks/comp/ref_map.php).
 You could also play with your own data.
-Finally, you can use the vcf file to try to generate other interesting thing.
-Have a look at the R package adegenet for example!
+Finally, you could use the ```vcf``` you generated into the ```stacks``` folder.
+You could gave a look at the package ```adegenet```.
+[Look at those visualisations](http://adegenet.r-forge.r-project.org/files/tutorial-basics.pdf) if you are comfortable with ```R```

 [Jump back to the main workshop schedule](https://otagomohio.github.io/2019-06-11_GBS_EE/)